 Office Hours: Tuesdays and Thursdays immediately before and after class in HKC.
 I am on main campus Monday through Friday.
-I have two offices on campus - one in HKC and one in Lee Drain.
-I am in the Lee Drain Office primarily.
 You may stop by my office at any time and if I am available, I will see you.
+You may also make an appointment through the assistant to the chair, Sharlyn Wagner.
 I strongly recommend that you make an appointment.